Getting Students Ready for Digital AP Exams

-Share this info with your students so they can know what to expect on exam day, familiarize themselves with the digital exam tools and navigation, and check their device readiness.
+Share this info with students so they can know what to expect on exam day, familiarize themselves with the digital exam tools, navigation, and preview questions in Bluebook™, and check their device readiness.
 Students approved for accommodations can also learn how their accommodations will work on exam day.

 Digital Readiness Checklist